Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 Both Venetian and Palazzo are all-suite hotels, and the room layouts are very similar.

-Palazzo rooms feel slightly newer and more consistent.
+Palazzo rooms feel more consistently modern across the board.
 Venetian rooms are still large and comfortable, but some can feel a bit more dated depending on location and category.

 Verdict: Palazzo has a slight edge.